rabidaudio/rabid.audio/README.md

+TODO
+====

-TODO notes on my changes from Jekyll:
+notes on my changes from Jekyll: Grunt, etc.

-Grunt, etc.
+Rename components to vendor